-But in this article, we are going to show you another, more recommended and natural method.
-To be more specific, we are talking about a series of piriformis stretches which will offer mind-blowing effects and results in the treatment of sciatica pain.
+But in this article, we are going to show you another, more recommended, and natural method.
+To be more specific, we are talking about a series of piriformis stretches that will offer mind-blowing effects and results in the treatment of sciatica pain.

 10 piriformis stretches to relieve sciatica